What are the risks of AF?

 The main risk associated with AF is stroke.
-This occurs because the atria are fibrillating and not beating in a co-ordinated way.
-The lack of sufficient contraction means that the blood in the atria becomes stagnant and can form clots.
+This occurs because when a person is in AF, the atria (the top chambers of the heart) are fibrillating and not beating in a co-ordinated way.
+The lack of sufficient contraction means that the blood in parts of the atria becomes stagnant and can form clots.
 These clots can break off and travel anywhere in the body, but most worryingly, they can travel to the brain and cause a stroke.
-A doctor will assess your personal risk of stroke, the chart below can help you to also do this:
+AF-related strokes are often more damaging than other kinds of stroke.
+A doctor will assess your personal risk of stroke when you have been diagnosed.
+The chart below can help you to also do this:

 |Do you have Diabetes?||1|